 Psychiatric Social Worker Jobs in USA with Visa Sponsorship

-Psychiatric social workers qualify for H-1B and other work visas as specialty occupation roles requiring specialized mental health training.
+Psychiatric social workers qualify for H-1B visa and other work visas as specialty occupation roles requiring specialized mental health training.
 Healthcare employers, including hospitals and mental health facilities, frequently sponsor these positions due to ongoing workforce shortages in behavioral health services.
 For detailed occupation requirements, see the O*NET profile.

 See All Psychiatric Social Worker JobsOverview